النقر على ألغِ يغلق الحواري بدون حفظ أية تغييرات قد أجريت.

 Applies the modified or selected values without closing the dialog.

 This option appears only for Paragraph Style, Frame Style, and Page Style.

 This option appears only for Paragraph Style and Character Style.

 Click the Shrink icon to reduce the dialog to the size of the input field.
 It is then easier to mark the required reference in the sheet.
-The icons then automatically convert to the Maximize icon.
+The icons then automatically convert to the Expand icon.
 Click it to restore the dialog to its original size.

 The dialog is automatically minimized when you click into a sheet with the mouse.
 As soon as you release the mouse button, the dialog is restored and the reference range defined with the mouse is highlighted in the document by a blue frame.

 Click the Next button, and the wizard uses the current dialog settings and proceeds to the next step.
 If you are on the last step, this button becomes Create.

 Resets modified values back to the tab page previous values.

 Resets changes made to the current tab to those applicable when this dialog was opened.